Intersecting $P$-free families: Introduction

 \begin{theorem}[Katona, Tarj\'an \cite{katona1983extremal}] Assume that $\F \subseteq 2^{[n]}$ contains no $V$ as a subposet, then

 \end{theorem} The following function is the main object of study in forbidden poset problems:

 The value of $\La(n,P)$ has been determined or estimated for a variety of posets $P$.
-The butterfly poset, $B$, is defined on four elements $w,x,y,z$ with relations $w,x \le y,z$.
+The butterfly poset, $B$, is defined on the set $\{w,x,y,z\}$ with relations $w,x < y,z$.
 Of central importance to the present paper is a result of De Bonis, Katona and Swanepoel~\cite{de2005largest} which gave the exact result for $\La(n,B)$.

 \begin{theorem}[De Bonis, Katona, Swanepoel \cite{de2005largest}] Moreover, equality holds if and only if the family is the union of two of the largest levels in $2^{[n]}$. \end{theorem}